trans-travel/trans-travel/notes/tsa.md

 cartoon figure of a passenger indicating what needs to be patted down by the TSA).
 If they hit a blue button, breasts will likely alert.

-Transphobic agents may intentionally push the button most likely to cause additional sensitive screening for the transgender individual.
+It is unknown how this will be done today, and trans travellers should expect the possibility of TSA agents intentionally pressing a button they think will cause the most invasive pat-downs to the passenger.

 Pat downs of these sensitive areas may be aggressive and triggering.
-You have the right to ask for a private space and the screener of the desired gender, although official policies may not always be followed.
+You used to have the right to ask for a private space and the screener of the desired gender, although these official policies were not always followed.
-In addition, these policies may change under the current administration.
+However under the current administration, it is unknown if the option to ask for a screener of the desired gender is still an option.
+It should be assumed that you may be patted down in the groin and breasts by someone of your sex assigned at birth.

 Remain polite if being screened improperly, as actions construed by TSA and law enforcement to be aggressive towards agents can be prosecuted.